 Muscle damage can be in the form of tearing (part or all) of the muscle fibers and the tendons attached to the muscle.
 The tearing of the muscle can also damage small blood vessels, causing local bleeding (bruising) and pain (caused by irritation of the nerve endings in the area).

 Muscle Strain Symptoms

 Tendinitis can occur in almost any area of the body where a tendon connects a bone to a muscle.
-The most common places are: base of the thumb, elbow. shoulder, hip, knee, Achilles tendon.
+The most common places are: base of the thumb, elbow, shoulder, hip, knee, and Achilles tendon.

 Risk factors for Heel Spurs Include:

 - Walking gait abnormalities, which place excessive stress on the heel bone, ligaments, and nerves near the heel

 - Running or jogging, especially on hard surfaces